 The Semiotic Triangle – Term, Concept and Object Explained

 How does meaning arise in technical language?
-Why do different designations for the same object lead to misunderstandings – and how does a clearly defined concept bring structure to complex content?
-The semiotic (semiotic) triangle answers exactly these questions.
+Why do different designations for the same object lead to misunderstandings – and why does a clearly defined concept bring structure to complex content?
+The semiotic triangle (also known as the semantic triangle) provides a structured answer.

-In terminology work, it is a central model: it shows how terms, concepts and objects interact.
-This connection is the foundation for building technical terminology, translations and knowledge bases – for example in a terminology system like flashterm.
+In terminology work, this model is fundamental.
+It makes visible how terms, concepts and objects are interconnected.
+On this basis, technical terminology, translations and knowledge bases can be built consistently – for example in a terminology system like flashterm.

 What is the semiotic triangle?

-The semiotic triangle, introduced by Ogden and Richards, describes the relationship between linguistic signs and reality.
-In modern terminology work, the model is adapted as follows:
+The semiotic triangle, introduced by Ogden and Richards, describes the relationship between linguistic signs, mental concepts and reality.
+For terminology work, this model can be applied and refined with precision:

 The three vertices of the triangle can be described as follows: